 Egg bhurji is the Indian twist to scrambled eggs.
 Packed with the right amount of flavor and spice, these delicious Indian scrambled eggs are perfect for any meal of the day!

-If you love eggs, you will also enjoy Instant Pot Boiled Eggs, Avocado Egg Salad Sandwich, Air Fryer Frittata, Guacamole Deviled Eggs, & Egg Curry recipe too!
+If you love eggs, you will also enjoy this Instant Pot Boiled Eggs, Avocado Egg Salad Sandwich, Air Fryer Frittata, Guacamole Deviled Eggs, Egg Biryani, and Egg Curry recipe!

 What is Egg Bhurji?